-- We must adopt a nonlinear constrained multivariable optimization routine which is efficient (in terms of CPU time) and robust (able to identify the solution). - We must implement a detailed model of the process able to simulate the response of the system whenever the optimization routine proposes a new degrees of freedom vector. - The process optimizer has as its main task to bring the system to operate in the "feasible" region, where the constraints are respected.
+- We must adopt a nonlinear constrained multivariable optimization routine which is efficient (in terms of CPU time) and robust (able to identify the solution). - We must implement a detailed model of the process able to simulate the response of the system whenever the optimization routine provides a new vector of degrees of freedom. - The main task of the process optimizer is to bring the system to operate in the "feasible" region, where the constraints are respected.
 In some cases, it may happen that the objective function worsens compared to the initial conditions since the process is brought to operate within the feasibility region.
 Then, within this region, the optimizer maximizes the objective function. - Note that the explicit computation of the objective function is almost instantaneous.
 This does not occur for the evaluation of each single term which composes the objective function as they come from the simulation procedure of the process.